 You can do this type of collaboration with a variety of health-related businesses.
 For example, a personal trainer could team up with a nutritionist (the two of you could go “in” together on offering a weight-loss boot camp).
 A massage therapist and physical therapist could team up.
 You get the idea.

 3. Dig into your rolodex.
 When it comes to the health sphere, your past customers can often be your best future clients since so much of leading a healthy lifestyle involves maintenance (e.g. regular workouts, seasonal visits to the acupuncturist, occasional adjustments to the back, etc).
-Heading into 2013 is the perfect time to design a re-engagement campaign to entice past customers to come back.
+Heading into the new year is the perfect time to design a re-engagement campaign to entice past customers to come back.
 The campaign needn’t be overly complicated either.
 Sending a targeted email newsletter to customers you haven’t seen in six months and offering them a special incentive (a discount or a free service when they book a certain number of treatments or visits, for example) will likely spark some interest.

 Custom fitness bottle.
 Your clients will love the sturdiness and cleanliness of these stainless steel bottles.
 You’ll love that they have plenty of room for your company name and logo.